robbibt/pyTMD/doc/source/background/Glossary.rst

         see :term:`Mean Tide`, :term:`Tide-Free`, and :term:`Zero Tide`

+    Polar Motion
+        irregular motion of the Earth's pole of rotation relative to the Earth's crust

     Pole Tide
         apparent tide due to variations in the Earth's axis of rotation about its mean

+    Precession
+        regular conical motion of the pole of rotation of a freely rotating body

     Radiational Tide
         tidal constituents or components induced by the absorption and re-emission of solar radiation